auberonedu/hot-links/CONTRIBUTING.md

 ## Making a pull request
 Please title your pull request as `CATEGORY: Name of link`.
 For example, `RECIPES: Crustless Quiche with Spinach and Mushrooms`.

+Please include ONLY ONE LINK per pull request!
+Pull requests containing multiple links will be closed!